christianvozar/christianvozar/README.md

 ![sig by tainted and alpha king](https://raw.githubusercontent.com/christianvozar/christianvozar/master/img/horizontal-sig.png "Header")

+# NFO

+My name is Christian R. Vozar and I am a cloud/infrastructure & software architect living in Denver, CO.

 <!--
 **christianvozar/christianvozar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.